pmjones/adr/README.md

 ### MVP (Model-View-Presenter)

 [MVP has been retired](http://www.martinfowler.com/eaaDev/ModelViewPresenter.html) in favor of [_Supervising Controller_](http://www.martinfowler.com/eaaDev/SupervisingPresenter.html) and [_Passive View_](http://www.martinfowler.com/eaaDev/PassiveScreen.html).
-At first this seems like a candidate match for ADR, especially in that the _Passive View_ and the _Model_ have no dependencies on each otheras noted on the _Passive View_ page.
+At first this seems like a candidate match for ADR, especially in that the _Passive View_ and the _Model_ have no dependencies on each other as noted on the _Passive View_ page.
 From Fowler's narrative:

 > Supervising Controller uses a controller both to handle input response but also to manipulate the view to handle more complex view logic ...
 >